livebook-dev/livebook/README.md

     Must be a valid IPv4 or IPv6 address.

   * `LIVEBOOK_NODE` - sets the node name for running Livebook in a cluster.
-    Note that Livebook always runs using long names distrivution, so the node host name must use a fully qualified domain name (FQDN) or an IP address.
+    Note that Livebook always runs using long names distribution, so the node host name must use a fully qualified domain name (FQDN) or an IP address.